amirzia/amirzia.github.io/_pages/about.md

 About
 ====
 I am a Master's degree student in Life Science Technologies at Aalto University majoring at Complex Systems.
-I have done my bachelor at Sharif University of Technology in Computer Engineering.
+I have done my bachelor degree at Sharif University of Technology in Computer Engineering.
 My main research interests are:

 - Machine Learning and Deep Learning
 - Network Science